asmuth/clip/manual/architecture.md

 i.e. by default block elements in CSS will be stacked vertically from top to bottom, similar to the way rows of text are placed one after another other in a page.

-This concept of page flow, or text layout, is entirely absent from PlotFX.
-PlotFX is not a document layouting system, so it does make sense to assume "row by row" as a default element placement strategy.
-Most of the rest of CSS's layout features build from this core assumption so they are equally unapplicable to PlotFX.
+This concept of page flow, or text layout, is entirely absent from fviz. fviz is not a document layouting system, so it does make sense to assume "row by row" as a default element placement strategy.
+Most of the rest of CSS's layout features build from this core assumption so they are equally unapplicable to fviz.

-Instead of being stacked horizontally within the parent box, like in CSS, boxes in PlotFX will, by default, simply be drawn on top of each other with each one filling up the entirety of the parent box.
+Instead of being stacked horizontally within the parent box, like in CSS, boxes in fviz will, by default, simply be drawn on top of each other with each one filling up the entirety of the parent box.

 This is a much more useful default behaviour for creating illustrations where in